John Golden Theatre: Chanin operation

 The Masque mostly hosted flops in its first two years.
 Puppets of Passion was followed by The Comic, which lasted just 15 performances, then by a revival of the Gilbert and Sullivan operetta Patience, which ran a similarly short 16 performances.
 In August 1927, Robert Milton leased the Masque for several years.
 The rest of 1927 was taken up by three short-running productions: Revelry, The King Can Do No Wrong, and Venus.
 The Masque fared not much better in 1928, when it hosted eight productions.
 Relations, a comedy by Edward Clark, was the only production in 1928 to run more than 100 performances, though Scarlet Fox and Young Love both came close.
 In July 1929, the Shubert brothers bought the Chanin brothers' half-ownership stakes in the Majestic, Masque, and Royale theaters for a combined $1.8 million.
 In exchange, the Shuberts sold a parcel of land on the Upper West Side to the Chanins, who bought several adjacent lots and developed the Century apartment building there.
-The Masque's first major hit was Rope's End in 1929, subsequently adapted into the A. S. Hitchcock film Rope.
+The Masque's first major hit was Rope's End in 1929, subsequently adapted into the Alfred Hitchcock film Rope.
 John Drinkwater's Bird in Hand premiered at the Masque that December, and it relocated within a month, eventually playing 500 performances.